-Despite the progressive character of the Act, and given that even after one year there is a lack of comprehensive practice in this regard, it remains to be seen how it will be received by traditional business and how, in light of the conservative nature of administrative and court practice, it will actually be applied (in particular, to cross-border contracts, including franchise agreements).
+Despite the progressive character of the Act, and given that even after several years there is a lack of comprehensive practice in this regard, it remains to be seen how it will be received by traditional business and how, in light of the conservative nature of administrative and court practice, it will actually be applied (in particular, to cross-border contracts, including franchise agreements).
 Certainly, practical issues will emerge, necessitating adjustments of the Act and concurrent legislation.

 In November 2016, the Ukrainian parliament approved progressive legislative changes removing a number of formalities pertaining to cross-border contracts.
 In particular, the changes explicitly provide for the option to execute such contracts in an electronic form.
 As regards contracts for the export of services, an exchange of emails, issuance of an invoice, including an electronic one, and the acceptance of a public offer will be considered to be as valid and binding a contract as a standard paper-form agreement.
 These changes to the law should simplify cross-border business relations between franchisors and franchisees.